Public Consultation Open

 Keep the bus routes and bus stops where they are

-Don’t close the road if it reduces local access
+Don’t close roads if it reduces local access

 Find a better alternative